swcarpentry/shell-novice/_episodes/05-loop.md

 > It is simpler to avoid using spaces (or other special characters) in filenames.
 >
 > The files above don't exist, so if we run the above code, the `head` command will be unable
-> to find them, however the error message returned will show the name of the files it is
+> to find them; however, the error message returned will show the name of the files it is
 > expecting:
 >
 > ~~~